avalanche-foundation/ACPs/ACPs/236-auto-renewed-staking/README.md

 Because of the way `RewardValidatorTx` is structured, multiple instances cannot be issued without resulting in identical transaction IDs.
 To resolve this, a new transaction type has been introduced for both rewarding and stopping continuous validators: `RewardContinuousValidatorTx`.
 Along with the validator’s creation transaction ID, it also includes a timestamp.

-Continuous validators follow the existing uptime requirements.
+Validators which offer auto-renewed staking follow the existing uptime requirements.
 The main difference is that uptime is measured separately for each cycle.
 At the end of every cycle, the validator’s uptime during that specific period is evaluated to determine eligibility for rewards.
-Auto-restaking is conditioned on reward eligibility.
+Auto-renewed staking is conditioned on reward eligibility.
 When a new cycle begins, uptime tracking resets and starts again for the next period.

 Note: Submitting an `AddContinuousValidatorTx` immediately followed by a `SetAutoRestakeConfigTx` that sets the next period to `0` replicates the behavior of the current fixed-period staking system (stake for a single cycle, then gracefully exit).

-### Auto-Restake Config
+### Auto-Renewed Staking Config

-The `Owner` field defines who is authorized to modify the validator's auto-restake config.
+The `Owner` field defines who is authorized to modify the validator's auto-renewed staking config.

-The auto-restake config defines the validator’s end-of-cycle behavior: whether it continues into the next cycle and how rewards are split between restaking and withdrawal.
+The auto-renewed staking config defines the validator’s end-of-cycle behavior: whether it continues into the next cycle and how rewards are split between restaking and withdrawal.

-At creation, validators set the auto-restake config: `AutoRestakeShares` and `Period`.
+At creation, validators set the auto-renewed staking config: `AutoRestakeShares` and `Period`.

 `AutoRestakeShares` specifies, in millionths (percentage * 10_000), what portion of earned rewards should be automatically restaked at the end of each cycle.
 The remaining portion of the rewards will be withdrawn.
 For example, a value of 300,000, restakes 30% of the rewards and withdraws 70%.